canhta/CareCircle/docs/idea.md

 -   **Easy Export & Sharing**: Health summaries, including vitals and medication schedules, can be exported to PDF and shared with clinicians via email or a secure link.
 -   **Engaging Notifications**: Notifications will be designed to be motivating and actionable, with options to confirm medication intake, snooze a reminder, or quickly contact a family member.
 -   **Personalized User Profiles**: Users will have control over their personal information, notification settings, and data sharing preferences.
--   **Administrative Web Portal**: A web portal for super admins to track lead capture, monitor system health, and perform analysis.

 ⸻